 The Library subscribes to three collections of streaming videos.
 Titles can be found through the library catalog and viewed at home.
 You may also search the largest collection, Films on Demand, directly.

 Most of the Library's magazine and journal subscriptions are available through the library databases, which are subscription services.
 Use the databases to locate articles on many topics, including peer-reviewed journal articles.
 The databases aren't just for articles, though!
-Some databases provide access to other content, such as practice tests (Peterson's Test Prep), foreign language instruction (Mango Languages), and career information (Ferguson's Career Guidance Center).
+Some databases provide access to other content, such as practice tests (Peterson's Test & Career Prep), foreign language instruction (Mango Languages), and career information (Ferguson's Career Guidance Center).

 Computers are available on all three floors of the Library.
 Log in with your 8-digit SF ID number and your eSantaFe password.
 Wifi is also available throughout the building.
 Students are highly encouraged to use the SFCollege access point; log in with your 8-digit SF number and your eSantaFe password.
 For device-specific instructions, view the Wifi Assistance page.